dhimmel/osm-get-user-changeset-metadata/README.md

 See [long_trail_changesets.ipynb](long_trail_changesets.ipynb) and https://blog.dhimmel.com/long-trail-maps/.

+The [supplements](supplements) directory contains extra files related to the hike and blog post.

 # osm-get-user-changeset-metadata

 This script will download the changeset metadata from all changesets made by a named OpenStreetMap user.